Lawrence302/image-Gallery-App/README.md

 ## Description

 The Image Gallery App is a simple web application built with Express.js, EJS, CSS, and MongoDB.
 It consists of two main pages: the upload page and the gallery page.
-Users can upload images on the upload page, and all the uploaded images are displayed on the gallery page. in this project Node.js version 20.9 and mogodb version 6 were used
+Users can upload images on the upload page, and all the uploaded images are displayed on the gallery page. in this project <br> Node.js version 20.9 and <br> mogodb version 6 were used

 ## Table of Contents